emissary-ingress/emissary/reference/core/crds.md

 # Using CRDs with Ambassador Edge Stack

 As of Ambassador 0.70, any Ambassador Edge Stack resource can be expressed as a CRD in the `getambassador.io` API group:

 - use `apiVersion: getambassador.io/v2`
-- use the same `kind` as you would in an annotation
+- use the same `kind` as you would in an attribute
 - put the resource name in `metadata.name`
 - put everything else in `spec`